Lean manufacturing: Spread to the West

-Rebranding as "lean"
+Coining the term

 John Krafcik coined the term Lean in his 1988 article, "Triumph of the Lean Production System".
-The article states: (a) Lean manufacturing plants have higher levels of productivity/quality than non-Lean and (b) "The level of plant technology seems to have little effect on operating performance" (page 51).
-According to the article, risks with implementing Lean can be reduced by: "developing a well-trained, flexible workforce, product designs that are easy to build with high quality, and a supportive, high-performance supplier network" (page 51).
+The article states: (a) Lean manufacturing plants have higher levels of productivity and quality than non-Lean plants; and (b) "The level of plant technology seems to have little effect on operating performance."
+Risks with implementing Lean can be reduced by "developing a well-trained, flexible workforce, product designs that are easy to build with high quality, and a supportive, high-performance supplier network."